saishikawa/auto_metaviromics/README.md

     + The reference of 5.8S, 28S, 18S, 16S, 12S rRNA was built by collecting corresponding sequences of mosquito and human from GENBANK in a FASTA format.
 + Remove host mosquito reads by mapping the low-quality and rRNA filtered reads on the reference
     + The reference was build from NGS scaffolds from the [VectorBase](https://www.vectorbase.org/organisms/aedes-aegypti) in a FASTA format.
 + Total number of filtered reads can be computed at each step of screening by [SeqKit](https://github.com/shenwei356/seqkit)
++ Read statistics of the sample are summarized in a tab-delimited file, **Read_Stats_Samples.tsv**

 ### Assembling contigs and identifying viral contigs
 + Assemble contigs from the non-low quality and non-rRNA, non-mosquito reads set using **Megahit** or **metaSPAdes**